On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Take-aways for practitioners

+While SP performs better than naive theory would predict, and can learn hidden-layer features width-independently under CE loss, feature learning still vanishes in input-like layers like embedding or Layernorm layers under both SGD and Adam.
+Still only $\mu$P learning rate scaling effectively updates all layers.
 For AdamW without using width-dependent weight multipliers, layer-balancing $\mu$P learning rates are simply given by the learning rate scaling $\eta(W) = \eta/\fanin(W)$.
 Here, all biases as well as normalization layer weights should be understood as weights to the one-dimensional input $1$, hence $\fanin=1$.
 For recovering width-independent weight decay, weight decay requires the inverse scaling $\texttt{wd}\cdot \fanin(W)$.

 TP-like width scaling arguments are very useful for identifying sources of divergence or shrinkage with scale, and architecture components such as normalization layers and training algorithms such as Adam correct most \textit{but not all} divergent or vanishing scalings in the forward and backward pass, respectively.
 Of particular importance for evaluating the width-dependent signal propagation is the refined coordinate check \eqref{eq:updates} for disentangling effective updates in the current layer from updates propagating forward through the network.
 Ideally, all $W_0 \Delta x^L_t$ and $\Delta W_t x_t$ should remain width-independent, which is only guaranteed in $\mu$P at sufficient width.